Bulli

 Table Chart PROFILE FAQ

-Bulli features high concentrations of family households, with a median household size of 2.8 people
+Bulli features high concentrations of family households, with a higher-than-average median household size

 Family households account for 77.7% of all households, including 43.1% couples with children, 23.8% couples without children, and 9.7% single parent families.
-Non-family households constitute the remaining 22.3%, with lone person households at 20.9% and group households comprising 1.6%.
-The median household size is 2.8 people.
+Non-family households make up the remaining 22.3%, with lone person households at 20.9% and group households comprising 1.6% of the total.
+The median household size is 2.8 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households